-During 2011, directors who are not employees of ours were paid \$17,500 for attendance at each regular quarterly Board meeting attended in person, \$2,000 for attendance at the annual Board "retreat," \$1,500 for attendance at each special Board meeting and \$1,500 for each committee meeting attended if such meeting occurred other than in conjunction with regularly scheduled quarterly Board meetings.
+During 2012, directors who are not employees of ours were paid \$17,500 for attendance at each regular quarterly Board meeting attended in person, \$2,000 for attendance at the annual Board "retreat," \$1,500 for attendance at each special Board meeting and \$1,500 for each committee meeting attended if such meeting occurred other than in conjunction with regularly scheduled quarterly Board meetings.
 In addition, the Chair of the Audit Committee is paid \$4,000 in January of each year and the Chairpersons of the Compensation and Nominating/Corporate Governance Committees each receive \$2,000 in January of each year for services associated with those offices.
 Each director who is not an employee of ours also receives in January of each year \$32,000 worth of shares of our common stock, valued as of the close of business on the last business day before the regular January meeting of the Compensation Committee, as additional compensation for such director's services.
+In December 2012, the Compensation Committee of the Board of Directors decided for tax reasons to award in December 2012 those grants that otherwise would have been awarded in January 2013.